 The park’s Monarch Grove provides a temporary home for over 100,000 monarchs each winter.
 The Monarch Grove has been declared a Natural Preserve, thus protecting the monarchs and their winter habitat from human encroachment or harm.
 This is the only state monarch preserve in California.
 Access to the preserve is limited to a wheelchair-accessible boardwalk and observation area.

-Docent-led tours of the Monarch Butterfly Natural Preserve are offered on weekends at 11am and 2pm starting on October 19, 2013.
+Docent-led tours of the Monarch Butterfly Natural Preserve are offered on weekends at 11am and 2pm.

 Welcome Back Monarchs Day

 Time: 10am to 4pm

 Directions: Take Swift Avenue west from Highway 1, or follow West Cliff Drive north along the in-town bluffs until it ends at Natural Bridges.

 Also known as Point Santa Cruz, this area forms the northern boundary of Monterey Bay.
 It is one of the last open headlands in any California urban area.Surfers, tourists, birds, and wintering monarch butterflies are drawn to this area.
 Sea lions populate the offshore rocks.